 One of the biggest differences between a startup and a small business is the company’s plans for growth.
 Generally, startup founders want to scale their businesses as quickly as possible.
 These companies need significant capital to reach the next level, and growth is critical for attracting investor dollars.
 Some startups even temporarily set aside profitability in favor of growth, which allows them to capture a bigger market share.
 Startups can do this because their investors aren’t repaid in the same way bank loans are.

-But successful startups eventually receive additional funding from other sources like venture capitalists and angel investors.
+But successful startups eventually receive additional funding from lenders or other sources like venture capitalists and angel investors.
 The startup can offer investors (and employees) something the small business might not be able to: equity in the company.
 Typically, founders offer equity to investors in rounds (seed funding, then Series A, B, C, etc.)—each with specific goals, terms, and pricing.
 Each round of funding erodes the startup founder’s equity and diversifies the company’s ownership.
 Notably, shareholders and board members generally have voting rights.

 While there’s some degree of risk with any new venture, a startup generally comes with more compared to a small business.